-Linear interpolation is utilized to determine awards between Threshold and Target and Target and Maximum.
+\ Linear interpolation is utilized to determine awards between Threshold and Target and Target and Maximum.

-(B) Cumulative Total Shareholder Return for 2022 through 2024 relative to Performance Peer Group
+(B) Cumulative Total Shareholder Return for 2023 through 2025 relative to Performance Peer Group

 The preliminary Earned PRSU Payout calculated above is subject to adjustment by the Bank's cumulative TSR for the three-year Performance Period.
-Participants can earn up to an additional 30% of their PRSU Award if the Bank's cumulative TSR exceeds the 50th percentile of the Peer Group.
-Conversely.
-Participants can forfeit up to 30% of their PRSU Award if the Bank's cumulative TSR is below the 50th percentile of the Peer Group.
+Participant's PRSU awards can be modified by up to 30% higher or lower if the Bank's cumulative TSR is higher or lower than the 50th percentile of the Peer Group.

 Performance Measures and Performance Standards Peer Relative TSR

-Performance Level TSR for 3-year Average Calendar Year Period Ending December 31, 2024 Relative to Peer Group Modifier of PRSU Award Target Amount
+Performance Level TSR for 3-year Average Calendar Year Period Ending December 31, 2025 Relative to Peer Group Modifier of PRSU Award Target Amount

 Threshold or Below 25 th percentile -30%

-Target 50th percentile 0%
+Target 50 th percentile 0%

 Maximum 75 th percentile +30%

 The Modifier will vary depending on Actual Performance, and the payout curve rises continuously from Threshold to Target and from Target to Maximum.
-Therefore, to determine awards between Threshold and Target and Target and Maximum, linear interpolation would be utilized.
+Therefore, to determine awards between Threshold and Target and Maximum, linear interpolation would be utilized.

-Vesting of 2019 Long-Term Incentive Plan Awards
+Vesting of 2020 Long-Term Incentive Plan Awards

-Because S&T was below the 50th percentile for 3 Year ROAE and below the 50th percentile for TSR relative to the peer banks identified at the time of grant, the NEOs' performance-based shares granted on April 1, 2019 did not vest and were forfeited in 2022.
+Because S&T was below the 50th percentile for 3 Year ROAE and below the 50th percentile for TSR relative to the peer banks identified at the time of grant, the NEOs' performance-based shares granted on April 1, 2020 did not vest and were forfeited in 2023.
 The Committee approved the vesting of the time-based awards based on S&T meeting the Shareholder Protection Feature.